 Look up - you see the unused ceiling height?
 That’s wasted money.
 Consolidate your overall footprint and maximize your square footage by implementing automated storage and retrieval systems.
-Vertical Lift Modules (VLM) and Vertical Carousel Modules utilize the floor to ceiling height recovering up to 85% of otherwise wasted floor space.
+Automated storage and retrieval systems are designed to utilize the floor to ceiling height recovering up to 85% of otherwise wasted floor space.

 21. Maximize Storage by Reorganizing

 Rearrange your shelving to reduce the amount of space between each shelf and store similar height products on the same shelf, creating more storage space.
-For even greater cube density, consider a VLM for maximum storage density that automatically adjusts to your changing product mix.
+For even greater cube density, consider an ASRS for maximum storage density that automatically adjusts to your changing product mix.

 22. Review Your Facility Flow Often

 Review the facility flow to make sure it flows in one direction from receiving, to stocking, to picking to shipping – you don’t want people wasting time zig-zagging from area to area.
 Once you find the flow which makes sense for your facility, you’ll be running in tip top shape.

 23. Lean Your Inventory

 Lean your inventory to align with JIT practices.
 Only keep what is essential on site to reduce overstocking inventory.
 This will keep your warehouse operating at high efficiency and deliver the service your customers expect.

 Clear aisles of all clutter allowing easy access to stored SKUs and preventing injury.
 Ensure product is organized and quickly accessible - don’t let employees waste time searching for the one ladder in the facility – the ROI is in the increased productivity.